How to Get Rid of Tomato Hornworms Naturally: 6 Ways to Save Your Tomato Plants

 A lot of people have mentioned using UV flashlights to find hornworms at night – apparently they glow!
 I’ve never tried this because UV lights used to be quite expensive.

 Now that they’re affordable I might give it a shot!
-But honestly, with slow diligence, it’s not hard to find hornworms during the day.
+But honestly, with slow diligence, it’s not hard to find tomato hornworm caterpillars during the day.

 Hornworm Poop

-One way to more easily find hornworms is to look for their poop.
+One way to more easily find hornworms is to look for their black droppings.
 This green / black pellet poop is quite large and obvious.
-When you see it, you know there’s a hornworm nearby.
+When you see it, you know there’s a tomato hornworm nearby on your plant leaves.

 bT Spray for Hornworms

-Spraying the leaves and soil with Bt Spray as soon as you notice the caterpillars is also a good bet at beating them.
+Spraying the leaves and soil with Bacillus thuringiensis (Bt) Spray as soon as you notice the young caterpillars is also a good bet at beating them.

-Use Bt and spray the leaves and soil and help kill the hornworms off.
-BT (Bacillus Thuringiensis) is a bacteria that infects and kills caterpillars.
-It’s approved for organic gardening and I use it primarily to kill cabbage worms when they get out of control on my brassicas.
+Use Bt and spray the leaves and soil to help kill the hornworms off.
+Bacillus thuringiensis is a bacteria that infects and kills caterpillars like cabbage worms.
+It’s approved for organic gardening and provides an effective natural control of hornworms without resorting to chemical insecticides.

 Bt spray is quick to handle caterpillar issues as the bacteria keeps on going.
 An added benefit is it is nontoxic to mammals and bees.
 However, Bt WILL kill ALL caterpillars (including Monarchs) so be careful when spraying it.
 If you have the space you can support monarchs by creating a safe space for them far away from any overspray.